osmandin/rubymine_vagrant/README.md

 Notes
 =====
 The Gemfile does not have a debugger, so RubyMine will alert you when you try to run the debugger.
-Just click on "install debase" when prompted.
+Just click on "install debase" when prompted (or update your Gemfile).

 RubyMine might complain about other missing gems also due to possible refresh issue.